CaitlynCarney/video_game_sales/README.md

     - There are 16,598 records.
 2 records were dropped due to incomplete information.

 Project Name: Video Game Success Prediction

-The "Video Game Success Prediction" is a model that predicts the level of success a game may have.
-Features that were incorporated into the predictive model were game genre, platform, and year of release.
+I used a data set of video game sales which have sold 100 thousand copies or more.
+To discover if there is a way to predict the success level that a game may have, I explored and statistically tested what features influenced a the level of succes and found that genre, platform, and year were the 3 main drivers.
+I then created a ridge classifier model to predict a games succes based on these 3 drivers.

 </details>